kmmitul/Custom-Wildfly-Image/README.md

 # Custom-Wildfly-Image
-If you want to directly pull this cusom image:  docker push kmmitul/wildfly_custom:latest
+If you want to pull this cusom image directly:  docker push kmmitul/wildfly_custom:latest

 Extension of official Wildfly image with